cmenon12/gravatar-to-google-contacts/README.md

 This program will not update contacts that already have a user-supplied photo that didn't previously come from Gravatar.

 ## Installation & Setup
 You can install it using `pip install gravatarcontacts-cmenon12`.
-Alternatively, if you really want to you can grab the absolute latest version using `pip install git+https://github.com/cmenon12/gravatar-to-google-contacts`.

 ### Dependencies
 Note that the versions specified here are what I have been running it on, it may well work on older versions.